angular/router/README.md

 # Angular 2.0 Router

+A new router for Angular 2.0, written in ES6.

+Its feature set is based on the router used by Durandal, but the design and implementation are totally different.
+It also aims to fulfill the requirements mentioned in the[Angular 2.0 router design document](https://docs.google.com/document/d/1I3UC0RrgCh9CKrLxeE4sxwmNSBl3oSXQGt9g3KZnTJI).

-This is a prototype of a new router for Angular 2.0.
-Its feature set is based on the router used by Durandal.
-This router has been ported to ES6.
-It has also had bugs fixed from Durandal's router and a few new features have been added to faciliate greater flexibility.
-The internals of the router have been re-designed to use a customizable async pipeline.
-The screen activator has also had a similar re-design.
-Generally speaking, it allows for tons of customization at almost every point, understands basic conventions, has sensible defaults, etc.
+The router's design is based around the idea of a customizable async pipeline and screen activator.
+Generally speaking, it allows for tons of customization at almost every point, understands basic conventions, and has sensible defaults.

-> **Note:** This prototype should fullfill almost, if not all, the requirements mentioned in the Angular 2.0 router design doc.

 ## Setup

 1. Install [NodeJS](http://nodejs.org/)
-2. At the command prompt install [Gulp](http://gulpjs.com/) with `npm install -g gulp`
+2. Install [Gulp](http://gulpjs.com/) with `npm install -g gulp`
-3. At the command promit install [Bower](http://bower.io/) with `npm install -g bower`
+3. Install [Bower](http://bower.io/) with `npm install -g bower`
+4. Clone and `cd` into this repo.
-4. From the repo, install npm dependencies with `npm install`
+5. From the repo, install npm dependencies with `npm install`
-5. From the repo, install bower dependencies with `bower install`
+6. From the repo, install bower dependencies with `bower install`

 ## Running the Samples

-1. At the command prompt, start the development web server with `gulp build watch serve`
+1. Start the development server with `gulp build watch serve`
 2. Open a browser and navigate to [http://localhost:8000/temp/examples/index.html](http://localhost:8000/temp/examples/index.html)

 ## Development

-1. At the command prompt, install [Karma](http://karma-runner.github.io/) with `npm install -g karma`
+1. Install [Karma](http://karma-runner.github.io/) with `npm install -g karma`
-2. At the command prompt, install the cli for [Karma](http://karma-runner.github.io/) with `npm install -g karma-cli`
+2. Install the cli for [Karma](http://karma-runner.github.io/) with `npm install -g karma-cli`
-3. At the command prompt, start karma with `karma start`
+3. Start karma with `karma start`
 4. Add new tests to the `test` folder.
 Be sure to give them an extension of `.spec.js`.

 ### Code Style Guide

-* Use 2 spaces as tab, see .editorconfig
+* Use 2 spaces as tab, see `.editorconfig`

 ## Features